ndsl6211/nvim-gemini-cli/README.md

 Controls how you accept diff changes:

-- `false` (default): You must go back to the Gemini CLI terminal and press `1` to accept
+-   `true` (default): Pressing `:w` in the diff window automatically applies changes to the original file, saves it to disk, and notifies Gemini CLI.
-- `true`: Pressing `:w` in the diff window automatically accepts and applies changes
+-   `false`: `:w` in the diff buffer only updates the buffer state without saving to disk or notifying the server.
+You must accept changes via the Gemini CLI prompt.

 Choose based on your workflow:
 - Set to `false` if you want explicit control via CLI